-People with eating disorders don’t necessarily have lower immunity but, per Government guidance, it’s a good idea to try to avoid unnecessary social interaction.
+People with eating disorders don’t necessarily have lower immunity but, per Government guidance, you should limit your contact with other people anyway.
 It’s also worth speaking to a healthcare professional if you’re worried about your immunity – they can give you more tailored advice and things like recent blood test results may provide more information.

-Eating disorders often work to minimise your worries, or make you feel as though your experiences aren’t as serious as other people’s.
-It may feel as though this concern is backed up by the huge focus on coronavirus, especially if you’re finding it harder to access regular treatment services.
-But other health issues are not any less important, and those experiencing them still deserve treatment and support.
+Eating disorders often work to downplay your worries, or make you feel as though your experiences aren’t as serious as other people’s.
+Feelings like this may be magnified by the huge focus on coronavirus, especially if you’re finding it harder to access regular treatment services.
+You may also have heard a lot about the pressure on healthcare services at the moment, and be worried about adding to this.
+But other health issues are no less important than coronavirus, and those experiencing them still deserve treatment and support.
+The NHS website stresses that it’s still important to get medical help if you need it.

-Many organisations are recommending that people look after their mental health at this time even if they don’t have a current mental health issue.
-Being kind to and taking care of yourself is really essential now as much as ever, so think about the best ways you can do that, and always contact the Beat Helpline if you need some extra support.
+Many organisations are advising that people consider their mental health at this time, even if they don’t have a specific mental health issue.
+It is very understandable that your eating disorder might feel even more difficult to manage right now.
+It’s essential now as much as it ever has been to be kind to and take care of yourself.
+It may be helpful to think of ways that you can practice self-care, and you always contact the Beat Helpline if you need some extra support.

 Your therapist may offer telephone- or video-based appointments even if you can’t see them in person.
 If this hasn’t yet come up, ask them about what plans they have in place.
 We know it isn’t a replacement for therapy, but please remember Beat’s Helpline is also available if you need someone to talk to – visit our support services page to see what we can offer you.

-If you need support urgently, get in touch with your local crisis team.
+If you need help urgently, get in touch with your local crisis team, or a service like the Samaritans.

-Services considered “non-urgent” are likely to be reduced and we know this is really concerning.
-Speak with your GP or a relevant member of your healthcare team as soon as possible to ask them about what they’ll be putting in place to accommodate patients’ needs.
+Many services have changed how they work during the pandemic – for example, changing face-to-face appointments to phone calls.
+Some services considered “non-urgent” may be reduced, and we know this is really concerning.
+If you’re worried about any of the changes around GP appointments or treatment, get in touch with your GP or a relevant member of your healthcare team as soon as possible to ask them about what they have put in place to accommodate patients’ needs.
+It’s also worth checking their websites for up-to-date information.

-Planning in advance and writing things down can help lessen anxiety and encourage you to stick to your plans.
-You could try a traffic light system on your meal plans, noting which foods are safe (green), challenging but manageable (amber), or very challenging (red) – meals involving more red or amber foods could require more support, and you could plan to have someone with you during those meals, over Skype or FaceTime if they can’t be there in person.
+Planning in advance and writing things down can help reduce anxiety and encourage you to stick to your plans.
+You could try a traffic light system on your meal plans, noting which foods you consider to be safe (green), challenging but manageable (amber), or very challenging (red) – meals involving more red or amber foods could require more support, and you could plan to have someone with you during those meals, over Skype or FaceTime if they can’t be there in person, if you think this would help.

 Think about which safe foods have a long shelf life – while we know there are issues with getting hold of non-perishable food in many areas, by planning as far ahead as you can, you may be able to gather the food you need more slowly.
 You could make a backup plan if you do have to buy more perishable food, and make things in bulk and freeze them.
 You could also let a group of trusted people know what foods you’re missing so they can pick them up for you if they see them.